Terms and Conditions

 b) The Buyer may request the Seller to arrange for the carriage and insurance of the Goods to the Buyer or the Buyer’s nominated destination subject to the written agreement of the Seller.
 The cost of such carriage and insurance shall be borne by the Buyer and added to the invoiced price of the Goods.

-5. DELIVERY
+4. DELIVERY

-b) The Seller shall be free to delay delivery of the Goods to the Buyer or the Buyer’s nominated destination in any circumstance, including but not limited to delays caused by disputes with employees, breakdowns, accidents, delays in transport, unavailability of raw materials, fire, compliance with government requirements, force majeure or any other cause beyond the Seller’s control.
+a) The Seller shall be free to delay delivery of the Goods to the Buyer or the Buyer’s nominated destination in any circumstance, including but not limited to delays caused by disputes with employees, breakdowns, accidents, delays in transport, unavailability of raw materials, fire, compliance with government requirements, force majeure or any other cause beyond the Seller’s control.

-c) The Seller shall not be liable for any claim whatsoever by the Buyer or any third party in respect of loss, damage or expense, direct, indirect or consequential upon late delivery of the Goods or any of them to the Buyer or Buyer’s nominated destination even if you said delay is caused by negligence on the part of the Seller.
+b) The Seller shall not be liable for any claim whatsoever by the Buyer or any third party in respect of loss, damage or expense, direct, indirect or consequential upon late delivery of the Goods or any of them to the Buyer or Buyer’s nominated destination even if you said delay is caused by negligence on the part of the Seller.

-d) The Buyer agrees to take delivery of the Goods on the delivery date or such later date as the Buyer shall decide.
+c) The Buyer agrees to take delivery of the Goods on the delivery date or such later date as the Buyer shall decide.

-7. EXAMINATION OF THE GOODS
+5. EXAMINATION OF GOODS

 b) The Seller shall entertain claims in respect of non-delivery, partial delivery, damaged Goods or faulty Goods unless such claims are received at the Seller’s premises in writing within seven days of such delivery.